taketokechannel/laravel-ai-translator/docs/support.md

 # Support This Project ??

-Laravel AI Translator is completely free and open source — no paid tiers, no hidden features, forever.
+Laravel AI Translator is completely free and open source ï¿½ no paid tiers, no hidden features, forever.

 If this package saved you time, please consider supporting its development.